VillagerUnknown/VillagerCoin/README.md

 **Features**

 * Adds 5 custom coin items with individual currency values: Copper, Iron, Gold, Emerald, and Netherite.
-* Adds 3 edible coin items with no currency values: Gold, Emerald, and Netherite.
 * Adds advancements for obtaining coins.
 * Convert between the different coins with the crafting tables.
 * Smelt down Copper, Iron, and Gold coins for their respective resources.